Milledgeville in Baldwin County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Women.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical year for this entry is 1951.

+Location.
 33° 7.475′ N, 83° 15.856′ W. Marker is in Milledgeville, Georgia, in Baldwin County.
-Marker is on North Columbia Street (U.S. 441) 0 miles south of Pearl Street, on the right when traveling north.
+It is on North Columbia Street (U.S. 441) 0 miles south of Pearl Street, on the right when traveling north.
 Marker is on opposite side of street from entrance to Andalusia.
 Touch for map.
 Marker is at or near this postal address: 2623 North Columbia Street, Milledgeville GA 31061, United States of America.
 Touch for directions.